how to ferment hot sauce

 • Maturation Phase (Days 15+): 65°F (18°C) for flavor development in fermented chili sauce

-Step-by-Step: Professional Lacto-Fermentation Method for Hot Sauce
+Step-by-Step: Professional Lacto-Fermentation Method

-Equipment & Ingredients for Fermented Hot Sauce:
+Equipment & Ingredients

-• Fresh hot peppers or chili peppers (any variety — see Scoville guide below)
+• Fresh hot peppers or chili peppers (any variety—see Scoville guide below)

 • Non-iodized salt (kosher salt, sea salt, or pure sodium chloride for fermentation)